What is the Building Code Effectiveness Grading Schedule (BCEGS®)?

 Who developed BCEGS?
 Where did it come from?

-ISO worked closely with the Insurance Institute for Property Loss Reduction (IIPLR) to develop BCEGS.
-In developing the program, ISO also tapped the expertise of the three organizations that produce model building codes — the International Conference of Building Officials, the Southern Building Code Congress International, and the Building Officials and Code Administrators International.
-ISO also gleaned information from more than 1,500 building code officials.
-To further refine the grading criteria, ISO test piloted the program in 154 communities in Florida, Georgia, North Carolina, and South Carolina.
+Verisk worked closely with the Insurance Institute for Property Loss Reduction (IIPLR) to develop BCEGS.
+In developing the program, we also tapped the expertise of the three organizations that produce model building codes — the International Conference of Building Officials, the Southern Building Code Congress International, and the Building Officials and Code Administrators International.
+Verisk also gleaned information from more than 1,500 building code officials.
+To further refine the grading criteria, we test piloted the program in 154 communities in Florida, Georgia, North Carolina, and South Carolina.

 What are the benefits of BCEGS?